BCYOUTH is the place for your faith

 TEAM AND VOLUNTEER

 As always, the event doesn't happen without a team of incredible volunteers, and we would love for you to join us!
 Our Team members have a great time volunteering with us.
 They get to experience both sides of the event; the side that the public sees, with plenty of free time to enjoy the event, as well as the side seen only by us as we work together to create an incredible experience for the thousands of people on site.
 We are looking for a team of people who have a heart for young people and want to help make BCYouth happen.
 We have lots of roles from stewarding, campsite host and lots more.
-Volunteer applications will be open in October 2019.
+To be on team click here

 Big Church Day Out is devoted to safeguarding children, young people and adults who attend Big Church Day Out and BCYouth and ensuring their well-being.
 We recognise that we all have a responsibility to help prevent physical, sexual, psychological, financial and discriminatory abuse, and neglect, and to report any such abuse that we discover or suspect.